OPM/IFEM/README.md

 The actual splines evaluation is performed through the GoTools library, which is not part of the current package.
 In addition, this code depends on the ARPACK, LAPACK and BLAS libraries.
-Optionally, the SAMG algebraic multi-grid solver and the SuperLU direct solver (public domain http://crd.lbl.gov/~xiaoye/SuperLU) may be included.
+SuperLU (http://crd.lbl.gov/~xiaoye/SuperLU) is used for direct solution of the linear equation systems.
 The Ceetron VTFAPI library may also be included for direct export of simulations results to GLview VTF-files.
+Several other optional packages may also be included, as indicated below.

 ### Getting all dependencies

 A number of things need to be set up properly to compile the IFEM library.
-First, we will add inhouse dependencies by a secondary repository.
+First, we will add in-house dependencies by a secondary repository.

 1. Add the IFEM repository at https://launchpad.net/~ifem/ (follow the instructions on that site)